bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 * Desktop first :
         General selectors and styles designed to make the site look good on DESKTOP screens defined globally.
-But they affect all devices, and must be overridden by max-width media queries targeting minimum screen size
+But they affect all devices, and must be overridden by max-width media queries targeting minimum screen size.

 * Mobile First :
         General selectors and styles designed to make the site look good on small MOBILE screens go here.
-But they affect all devices, and must be overridden by min-width media queries targeting maximum scrren size
+But they affect all devices, and must be overridden by min-width media queries targeting maximum screen size.

-    In desktop first approach the media queries will be written with respect to max-width whereas in mobile first approach media queries will be written with respect to min-width
+    In desktop first approach the media queries will be written with respect to max-width whereas in mobile first approach media queries will be written with respect to min-width.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>